stela2502/ImageBlueprint/DEPLOY.md

 # Further improvements

-In a normal HPC setting the different users do not have sudo right and therfore can not build an Apptainer image.
-[The ImageSmith](git@github.com:stela2502/ImageSmith.git) incorporates the described logics into a Apptainer image which can be used by a not privileged user to build Apptainber images oin an HPC environment.
+In typical HPC environments, users don't have sudo privileges, which means they cannot build Apptainer images directly.
+[ImageSmith](git@github.com:stela2502/ImageSmith.git) addresses this limitation by embedding the necessary logic into an Apptainer image, allowing unprivileged users to build Apptainer images seamlessly in an HPC environment.

-The core of it's functionallity is that the ImgeSmith is able to re-create the image development setting described here using the command
+The key functionality of ImageSmith is its ability to recreate the complete image development environment with a single command:

 ```bash
 create_new_image_builder.sh <path-to>/<new-image-name>
 ```

-This Bash script automates the setup of a new project directory for building Apptainer/Singularity images.
-It creates a directory, copies essential template files (e.g., shell scripts, definition files, and a Makefile), and customizes them based on the provided directory name.
-The script ensures that no existing directory with the same name exists and provides helpful usage information if the correct arguments aren't supplied.
+This Bash script automates the setup of a new project directory for building Apptainer images.
+It creates the directory, copies essential template files (such as shell scripts, a definition file, and a Makefile), and customizes them based on the new image name provided by the user.

+The script also ensures that:
+- No directory with the same name already exists.
+- It provides usage instructions if the required argument is missing.

+By using ImageSmith, non-privileged users can develop and build their own Apptainer images on HPC systems without requiring root access, significantly simplifying image creation in restricted environments.